tiagostutz/stop-analyzing-embed/CONTRIBUTING.md

 When you submit a PR, there will be those automated validations:

-- Check the generated bundle size
+- Check the generated bundle size using https://github.com/jsenv/jsenv-file-size-impact